meetlisa/familyliferocks/_posts/2015-11-17-toddler-sleep.md

 ## Toddler sleeping problems
 Not so much sleep itself constituted a problem for our kid but the process of actually falling asleep.
 He just was not able to calm down.
 Instead of lying down comfortable, cute, and cosy he was jumping around, giggling and doing gymnastics.
 Every evening one of us had to lay with him for hours to help him calm down.
 In the last couple of  weeks prior to us asking for help this evening ritual usually took around 2 1/2 hours!

-We could never be sure when we parent would be able to call it quits for the day and spending some time together as a couple became more and more impossible.
+We could never be sure when we parents would be able to call it quits for the day and spending some time together as a couple became more and more impossible.
 As soon as the child would wake up for the first time during the night one of us had to put him to bed again.

 The only place for an afternoon nap seemed to be the stroller.
 I took it as my daily workout to go for a walk after lunch for about 1.5 hours.
 But that did hardly seem like a long-term solution.
 Especially since I had to be careful not to cross tracks with an excavator or crane on our way, since this would make him wide awake again in an instant: "craaaaane"